 Since soft inquiries can be run without the borrower’s permission, and do not represent an application for more credit, they are not taken into consideration with credit scoring.

-Soft credit check loans are safer than no credit check loans.
+Soft credit check loans may be safer than no credit check loans.

 Another situation in which a soft credit check might be run is during an application for a bad credit loan.
 This is done so that, like with hard credit checks, the lender can get an idea of whether or not the borrower can afford the loan they’re applying for.

-This is a good thing because there are many bad credit lenders that don’t run any credit checks at all.
-The loans they offer are referred to as “no credit check loans” and they include most types of payday loans, title loans, and cash advance loans.
-Not running a credit check is a sign that the lender doesn’t actually care if the borrower can repay their loan on time.
+This could be a good thing because there are many bad credit lenders that don’t run any credit checks at all.
+The loans they offer are referred to as “no credit check loans.”
+Not running a credit check may be a sign that the lender doesn’t actually care if the borrower can repay their loan on time.

 In fact, not checking a customer’s ability to repay can be a sign of something more sinister; the lender might be hoping that the customer can’t afford their loan.
 These lenders stand to make much more money from the borrower rolling their loan over and paying additional interest to extend the due date.